yidadev/tuyasmart_camera_ios_sdk_doc/en/resource/camera_function.md

 [videoView tuya_setOffset:CGPointMake(10.0, 0.0)];
 // Clear the image and reset the zoom factor and offset [videoView tuya_clear];
+// the video will scaled to fill the view videoView.scaleToFill = YES;
 ```
 ### Connect p2p channel